Research interests

 Biomonitoring:

 Having been a freshwater ecologist for the UK Environment Agency for many years, I am aware of the importance of effective biomonitoring schemes for different Biological Quality Elements (BQEs).
-Since developing methods using environmental and bulk DNA to examine groups such as macroinvertebrates and fish, I now aim to utilise the full potential of these molecular tools to aid the consideration of aquatic systems.
+Since developing methods using environmental and bulk DNA to examine groups such as macroinvertebrates and fish, I now aim to utilise the full potential of these molecular tools to aid the conservation of aquatic systems.
 Currently, I am leading a European wide project carrying out a series of ring test experiments to compare morphological identification and bulk DNA samples.
 This experiment stems from our work published here.